 They also go on to state, “When it appears that something is mispriced there is always a reason for it.”
 Truer words could not be spoken.
 A lot of traders will find a trade they think they have an advantage because there is mispricing.
 Unfortunately, it is never that easy.

 There are two primary reasons you will see mispriced options in your option chain.
 First, a lack of liquidity will cause the market to be extensive and show a lot of false bid/ask spreads.
 We will cover more on liquidity in the next section.

 The second reason is a stale market.
 If you are looking at quotes after hours, you could be looking at stale or false quotes.
 When the market starts the next day, the quotes will realign themselves and show proper pricing.

 No free lunch means there is no easy money to be made in the stock market.
 No strategy is without its risks.
 If it were easy everyone would be doing it.

 Traders fall into this trap all the time.
 The “easy” trade we see all traders run is earnings plays.
 We are a big proponent of not shorting options during earnings, but despite our best efforts, people still do it.

 The appeal to earnings plays is the “crush” in implied volatility immediately following the release of earnings.
 This automatically leads traders to short options during earnings to take advantage of the drop in implied volatility.

-Good concept with the right idea, the downside is that earnings can cause the underlying stock to move in great amounts, much more than predicted.
+Good concept with the right idea, the downside is that earnings can cause the underlying stock to move in enormous amounts, much more than predicted.
 A move too great causes the trade to lose money.
 The easy answer is to use an iron condor around earnings.
 Iron condors benefit from a drop in implied volatility but have limited risk.
 Win-Win.

 But, if it were that easy why isn’t everyone doing it?